hrydgard/ppsspp-site/docs/reference/texture-replacement.md

 * Avoid special characters: Windows doesn't support a bunch, and they can cause problems for others too.

 If you follow those guidelines, even more people will be able to appreciate your hard work.

-## Image formats

-Currently two image formats are supported: png and zim.
-Zim is a fast-loading simplified image format, custom to PPSSPP.
-It loads considerably faster than png.

-The ZIM format converter will be available for download soon.
-In the meantime, here's instructions to build and use the tool: [link](https://github.com/hrydgard/ppsspp/issues/12332#issuecomment-846764577).

-Alternatively, using pngquant / pngyu to reduce the size of PNGs will also make them load faster.
-See [this post](https://github.com/hrydgard/ppsspp/issues/12059#issuecomment-1436104606) for reference.

-In the future, support may be added for block-compressed GPU-friendly image formats.

 ## Texture sizes on the PSP